sinch/docs/docs/sms/sms-guide.md

 ```

-With the list operation you can list all inbound messages that you have received.
+With the list operation, you can list all inbound messages that you have received.
 This operation supports pagination.

 Inbounds are returned in reverse chronological order.